Del Mar High School: Performing arts

-ASB

-Del Mar’s ASB meets at 7:30 in the ASB room every day, and is in charge of organizing activities, rallies, and dances.
-This includes Spirit Week, before Homecoming, Class Olympics, and assorted dances throughout the year, including Kickoff, Homecoming, Blackout, and Prom.
-There is an ASB President, VP, Secretary, and Treasurer, and then the same for each grade level.
-Elections are held near the end of each year for the next year’s officers.
-An ASB card will get students into various events either for free (sports games), or for a reduced price (dances and performances).
-They can be purchased with a yearbook at the beginning of the year for around $90.
+Del Mar's marching band is officially named the Del Mar High School Marching Band.
+In the fall, they host the annual Feste Del Mar Band Review, which holds competitions for Concert, Jazz, and Marching bands.

 Clubs

-Several of the above-mentioned associations are considered ‘clubs,’ but the list of the more traditional meet-during-lunch clubs on campus includes C.S.F.
+Several of the above-mentioned associations are considered 'clubs', but the list of the more traditional meet-during-lunch clubs on campus includes C.S.F.
 (California Scholarship Federation), Photo Club, International Club, Key Club, Juventud Latina, GSA (Gay Straight Alliance), Uprising, and Ecology Club.
-Del Mar also has a Spirit squad.

-School information

-Courses

-Del Mar High School does not offer "Honors" courses.
-However, Freshman and Sophomore students can choose to take "ICAP" classes.
-These classes specifically prepare students to IB classes in their Junior and Senior years.
-Del Mar High School officially became an IB in 2016.
-Students still have the option of taking AP U.S. Government and Politics, AP Computer Science Principles, and AP Calculus AB in addition to the IB courses offered.

 Grading

 Del Mar operates on a normal A through F system, with minor variation among teachers on which percentages correspond to which letter grades.
 Progress reports are sent home every six weeks, and final grades at the end of each semester, of which there are two.
-Finals for the first semester generally fall on or around January 29, and second semester finals are around June 14, with seniors’ generally the week earlier.
+Finals for the first semester generally fall on or around January 29, and second semester finals are around June 14, with seniors' generally the week earlier.

 Schedule

-Del Mar, along with the rest of the CUHSD, is on a block schedule, with periods 1-3 on Gold days, 4-6 on Black days, zero period every day, and seventh period every day except Wednesday.
+Del Mar, along with the rest of the CUHSD, is on a block schedule, with periods 1–3 on Gold days, 4–6 on Black days, zero period every day, and seventh period every day except Wednesday.
 This gives teachers longer uninterrupted class periods to work with.

-For the 2009-2010 school year, Del Mar's faculty voted on a new class schedule.
-This schedule would consist of a tutorial period in the middle of the day named "PLUS PERIOD."
-Furthermore, freshman who are not enrolled in Honors classes will follow a Learning Community program.
-This is an attempt to remedy past failures in increasing exam scores.

-Del Mar also has "collaboration days" when seventh period doesn’t meet, and school ends at 1:15.
-There are also minimum days at the end of each grading period, (every six weeks), when regular classes get out at 12:25, seventh period at 1:00.
-Finals are given in 120 minute blocks and the day ends at 12:20.
+There are also minimum days at the end of each grading period (every six weeks), when regular classes get out at 12:25.
+Finals are given in 120 minute blocks and the 3 days of finals end at 12:20.

-Six classes is a normal course load.